How to Get Published in the Wall Street Journal: A Guide for Executives

 By Tom Popomaronis • Updated March 2026

-The Wall Street Journal reaches approximately 43 million monthly readers — the most financially and professionally influential readership in American business journalism.
+The Wall Street Journal reaches roughly 42 million unique digital visitors per month on wsj.com — one of the most financially and professionally influential readerships in American business journalism.
 A WSJ op-ed does not just get read; it gets shared in board rooms, forwarded by investors, and cited in earnings calls.
-It is one of the few media placements that can shift how your entire professional network perceives your standing in an industry.
+It is one of the few media placements that can shift how your professional network perceives your standing in an industry.

 Why the Wall Street Journal Matters for Executive Visibility